Tentai Kansoku

 "Tentai Kansoku" (天体観測) is the third single by Bump of Chicken.
 The title track is from the album Jupiter.
-"Tentai Kansoku" was used as the second ending theme for Teasing Master Takagi-san: The Movie (2022), covered by the main character's voice actor, Takahashi Rie.
+"Tentai Kansoku" was used as the second ending theme for Teasing Master Takagi-san: The Movie (2022), covered by the main character's voice actress, Rie Takahashi.
 A parody of this song was sung by Tadano from Komi Can't Communicate (2021).

 Track listing

 All tracks written by Fujiwara Motoo except track 3.